aws-samples/serverless-patterns/alb-cognito-lambda/README.md

     * Enter a stack name
     * Enter the desired AWS Region
     * Allow SAM CLI to create IAM roles with the required permissions.
     * Enter the VPC ID of the default VPC or your custom VPC.
-Example: vpc-7caert06
+Example: `vpc-7caert06`
     * Enter the public subnets ID of your VPC.
-Example: subnet-d1d6f0b6,subnet-f34741dd
+Example: `subnet-d1d6f0b6,subnet-f34741dd`
-    * Enter the desired name for your Application Load Balancer: Example: patternalb
+    * Enter the desired name for your Application Load Balancer: Example: `patternalb`
     * Enter Certificate ARN of your custom domain.
-Example: arn:aws:acm:us-west-2:123456789012:certificate/12345678-8388-4033-ba79-de17d5995895
+Example: `arn:aws:acm:us-west-2:123456789012:certificate/12345678-8388-4033-ba79-de17d5995895`
     * Enter name of subdomain which you will access after deployment.
 Subdomain will be related to custom domain you created as PreReq.
-Example: alb.awsuser.myinstance.com
+Example: `alb.awsuser.myinstance.com`
     * Enter R53HostedZoneId.
 This will be the Hosted Zone ID present in Route 53 console.
-Example: Z033456933GAXUUWBYYWZ
+Example: `Z033456933GAXUUWBYYWZ`
     * Enter ALBHostedZoneId.
 The host zone ID of the ALB has a specific value that must be set.
-According to “Elastic Load Balancing endpoints and quotas“, the value for the Tokyo (ap-northeast-1) region is “Z14GRHDCWA56QT”.
+According to “Elastic Load Balancing endpoints and quotas“, the value for the Tokyo (ap-northeast-1) region is `Z14GRHDCWA56QT`.
 You can find this information here - https://docs.aws.amazon.com/general/latest/gr/elb.html
     * Enter Name of your Lambda Function.
-Example: function-alb-cognito
+Example: `function-alb-cognito`
     * Enter value of Lambda Layer ARN.
 You can find ARN in Lambda console.
-Eg: LambdaLayerARN = arn:aws:lambda:us-west-2:account_id:layer:PrettyTable:1
+Eg: LambdaLayerARN = `arn:aws:lambda:us-west-2:account_id:layer:PrettyTable:1`

     Once you have run `sam deploy --guided` mode once and saved arguments to a configuration file (samconfig.toml), you can use `sam deploy` in future to use these defaults.
 If this command fails, you can run `sam deploy --guided --capabilities CAPABILITY_NAMED_IAM`